ToxicFrog/doom-mods/gun-bonsai/UPGRADES.md

 ### HE Rounds *(Hitscan only)*

-Creates a small explosion on hit doing 40% of the original attack damage.
+Creates a small explosion on hit.
 More levels increase the damage and blast radius, and reduce the damage you take from your own explosions.

+### High Velocity *(Projectile only)*

+Projectiles move 50% faster per level.

 ### Homing Shots *(Projectile only)*

 Projectiles home in on enemies.
 Higher levels will lock on from further away and be more maneuverable when homing.

-### Piercing Shots *(Projectile only, requires two levels of Fast Shots, max 1 level)*
+### Piercing Shots *(Projectile only, requires two levels of Fast Shots)*

 Shots go through enemies (but not walls).
-Note that most shots will hit enemies multiple times as they pass through, so this also acts as a damage bonus which hits harder against larger enemies.
+Shots do reduced damage but hit enemies multiple times as they pass through; taking more levels ameliorates the damage penalty.

 ### Rapid Fire *(Max 10 levels; weapons with ammo only)*

 Increases attack speed by 50% (additive).
 Maxes out at +500% (6x normal attack speed).
 High levels may have graphical glitches.
 This is a great way to get more DPS, but it comes at the cost of increased ammo consumption.

-### Shield *(Melee or Wimpy only)*
+### Shield *(Melee only)*

-Reduces incoming damage by ~20%.
-Can be stacked, with diminishing returns maxing out at 60% damage reduction.
-Cannot reduce incoming damage below 1 point.
+Reduces incoming ranged damage moderately and incoming melee damage by a lot, but only while you are actively attacking an enemy in melee, or for a brief period after making a melee kill.

 ### Submunitions *(Ranged only)*